FelixKrueger/IMPLICON/README.md

 read_tsv("methylation_state_consistency.txt") -> input
 ```

-The function takes in a certain Sample name as well as an Implicon name, and then:
+The visualisation Rmd script processes the methylation consistency file, which may contain one or several samples (and alleles for allele-specific data), etracts **Sample name** as well as **Implicon name**, and applies the following procedures:

 - filters the comprehensive data table for a single Implicon
 - filters for a single Sample